ARCTraining/hpc-intro/_episodes/12-cluster.md

 ## Where are we?

-Very often, many users are tempted to think of a high-performance computing installation as one giant, magical machine.
+Very often, users are tempted to think of a HPC cluster  as one giant, magical machine.
 Sometimes, people will assume that the computer they've logged onto is the entire computing cluster.

 So what's really happening?
-What computer have we logged on to?
+What part of the HPC cluster have we logged on to?
 The name of the current computer we are logged onto can be checked with the `hostname` command.
-(Clever users will notice that the current hostname is also part of our prompt!)
+(Some users will notice that the current hostname is also part of our prompt!)

 ```